Quick disclosure: there's a good chance some of the links in this post are affiliate links. This just helps me keep this

 The Best Hikes in Big Bend

 We spent three full days in the park but only did two hikes in Big Bend, only 2?
 I know it doesn’t sound like a lot.
 But one of those hikes took us 8 hours and the following day our legs had ceased to function.
-We had to cancel our plans to hike on the third day.
+We actually had to cancel our plans to hike on the third day.
 There are more than 150 miles of trails of hikes in Big Bend, we covered about 20 of those miles.

 We visited the park in August and it was HOT.
-To escape the brutal desert heat we followed everyone’s advice to explore the Chisos Mountains.
+To escape the brutal desert heat we kept our hikes in the Chisos Mountains.
 Fun fact: Big Bend is the only park to contain an entire mountain range within its borders.
 It’s quite a contrast to be driving through flat desert plains and then suddenly be surrounded by a forest of pines, ears popping from the altitude change and warning signs for bears.

 Lost Mine is one of the most popular hiking trails in Big Bend National Park and is a moderate level hike.
 It’s 4.6 miles total round trip, hiking uphill to the peak, and returning downhill the way you came.
 I didn’t find the trail to be too difficult.
 If you are a casual gym goer I think you’ll be fine.
 You do gain an elevation of 1,000 feet, so it is more than a stroll in the forest.
 Bring water and wear appropriate shoes and sunscreen.
 If you only have one day in the park, this is the hike I’d recommend.
 It’s not too long and the views are stunning.